Does a sailing lesson get cancelled when it’s raining?

 AusSea Sailing School likes to keep the groups small, so every student gets plenty of time on the helm, trim and lots of attention.
 Four students and one instructor is usually the maximum.
 This will give everyone plenty of time to practice.

-Is it hard to find a crewing position on one of the yachts at sailing clubs?
+Is it hard to find a crewing position with sailing clubs?

 Once you’ve finished the Inshore Skipper Level and the J24 Spinnaker Course you’ll be a popular crew member.
-Talk to the instructor or our Principal if you would like to crew on one of the yachts at a local club, we’ll help you to find a suitable yacht or sportsboat to race on and get you in contact with the skipper.
+We have partnerships with sailing clubs around Sydney, Botany Bay, Port Hacking, Cronulla and Wollongong.
+We’ll help you to find a suitable yacht or sportsboat to race on and get you in contact with the skipper.

-Is it possible to keep on sailing with AusSea Sailing School after the courses?
+Is it possible to keep on sailing with AusSea Sailing School after the sailing courses?

 Sure you can.
-A lot of our students join us for J24 Regattas at State and National level, which is a fun and competitive way to learn more about racing and to get your speed and skills up.
+A lot of our students join us for some ocean racing and regattas at State and National level, which is a fun and competitive way to learn more about racing and to get your speed and skills up.
 Another way to keep sailing is to charter one of our J24’s at a regular basis, so you can keep improving your skills as skipper.

 Do I need a licence to sail?

 No, you don’t.
 Australian Sailing (AS) and AS affiliated sailing schools will tell you that you need all kinds of licences (Competent Crew, Day Skipper etc.), but that’s not true.
 The only valuable certificate for the recreational sailor is the International Certificate of Competency (ICC) which enables the holder to charter a yacht up to 24 meters in most parts of the world.
 This is the final goal for the majority of our students, as it ticks all the boxes of the things you should know as a skipper or crew.
-We have chosen the IYT Worldwide program.
-Why?
-It’s the most internationally accredited global leader in yacht training.
+We have chosen IYT Worldwide, as it’s the global leader in yacht and sail training.